arue-code/pset0/README.md

 all your changes together; you want each commit to be a logical bit of history that captures what was done and why in a cohesive unit.

-Hi this is Alex
-Edy is cool :)
-Edy is super cool :) :)
-Testing